shreyagarwal72/nextup-resource/README.md

 ## Overview

-Nextup Resources is a curated learning platform that aggregates high-quality educational content across multiple categories.
+Nextup Resources is the curated learning platform that aggregates high-quality educational content across multiple categories.
 Built with a bold **Playful Geometric** design system inspired by Memphis Group aesthetics, it delivers a premium, human-crafted experience on every device.

 ## Features